jonbmartin/Gradient-Waveform-Errors-Demos/README.md

 # Gradient Waveform Errors and How to Correct Them

 Welcome!
 This is a code repository accompanying the paper "Gradient Waveform Errors and How to Correct Them: A review of methods to measure and correct for spatiotemporal magnetic field errors in MRI" (Harkins, K.D. et. al (In Prep.).
+All demos can be run as google colab notebooks, with no local dependencies.

 ## Table of Contents